Maple fire grows to 995 acres in Olympic National Forest

-The Hamma Hamma Road also has been closed along with several logging roads in the area.
+The Hamma Hamma Road also was closed along with several logging roads in the area.
 In addition, the Olympic National Forest has closed the Jefferson Ridge Trail and Elk Lake Trail, which runs through the middle of the fire, as well as their trailheads.

-Fire management authorities said the so-called Maple Fire grew from 411 acres on Wednesday to 810 acres by Thursday morning, sending thick smoke into the surrounding area and over nearby Hood Canal in north Mason County.
-The blaze is expected to have burned more than 1,000 acres by Friday morning.
-It is 5 percent contained.
+Fire management authorities said the so-called Maple Fire grew from 411 acres on Wednesday to 995 acres by Friday afternoon, sending thick smoke into the surrounding area and over nearby Hood Canal in north Mason County.

 Fire management officials say their main goal is to protect popular recreation sites and to minimize damage to state trust timber lands, which support local schools and other public services through logging sales.